 Erected in 1861 on the Chisholm Trail this property with 48 recently renovated guest rooms is believed to be the oldest standing structure in Salado, Texas – a quaint spot about 40 minutes outside of Austin.

 Living in Dallas but with family and life consistently taking us down I-35 to Austin, we love this spot as an alternative to staying in the city.
 Backdoor patios open to lush grounds, the pool is ready for us in the summer and the rooms are spacious for half of what we would pay in Austin proper.
 The restaurant still carries many of the menu items today that Ms. Van, who restored the building with her husband and opened it as the Stagecoach Inn in 1943, developed.
 For both my mother’s generation and myself growing up, it was famous for the waitresses who recited the day’s menu just like the pioneer women did for passing stagecoach passengers and cattle drivers in the Inn’s early days.
-I’m hopeful that we’re back soon and when we return there’s breakfast and room service on the menu, but in the meantime we love Lively Coffee House & Bistro right down Main Street for a morning latte and breakfast sandwiches before splashing in the gorgeous creek that runs through town.
+We love Lively Coffee House & Bistro right down Main Street for a morning latte and breakfast sandwiches before splashing in the gorgeous creek that runs through town.

 El Vado Motel, Albuquerque